kevinyswong/kevinyswong.github.io/index.md

 with the heavy tones of grand philosophy: "It's all a big nothing.
 What makes you think you're so special?"

-You and me both, Livia.
+Aye, Livia.
+You and me both.

 <br>